 - Fill in the adjustment (either positive or negative), add a comment and click Save.

-- To make another adjustment to the points for that question, click the tab +Adjustments.
+- To make another adjustment to the points for that question, click the tab +Adjustment.

 - Fill in the amount of points, add a comment and click Save.

-To add an annotation, follow the steps below.
+To make use of annotations, follow the steps below.

-- Navigate to the open question that you want to annotate.
+- Navigate to the open question you want to annotate.

-- Select text in the answer of the open question to annotate it.
+- Select text in the student's answer that you want to annotate.

-- The highlighted text will turn yellow and the Annotations-tab will open automatically.
+- The highlighted text will turn yellow, and the annotations panel will open automatically.

 Add a comment